Ms Anna Durrance-Bagale

 I am a member of the Communicable Diseases Policy Research Group (CDPRG), which mainly focuses on SE Asia.

 I am Tropical Medicine Module Lead for the Diploma in Remote and Offshore Medicine run by the Royal College of Surgeons in Edinburgh, Scotland.

-I am a visiting lecturer at the National University of Singapore.
+I am a visiting lecturer and research associate at the National University of Singapore.

 For my LSHTM MSc dissertation project I was based in Yangon and Hpa-An in Karen State, Myanmar, working with an international charity.
 My research focused on elucidating community views around mechanisms of providing feedback on local healthcare provision, and how these mechanisms might be improved.
 An integral part of the project involved training local staff to run semi-structured interviews and focus groups.
 I used qualitative analysis to construct a plan to inform policy and practice around using relevant and viable feedback mechanisms in the field.
 These mechanisms were piloted in Karen State.

 From April 2017 until December 2018 I was lead researcher on a qualitative research project examining how policymaker perceptions of antimicrobial resistance drive behaviour and policies for appropriate antimicrobial use in Pakistan.
 This involved running in-depth interviews in Karachi, Lahore and Islamabad with policy makers, doctors, veterinarians, pharmaceutical industry professionals, among others, analysing data and writing manuscripts for publication.
 I taught a CME accredited course at Aga Khan University (AKU) in Karachi on Writing for Journals to over 45 members of AKU staff.